blkluv/dotpay/README.md

-# Emissary
+# Introducing Emissary
-Emissary is a comprehensive payout solutions on Polkadot and Substrate-based Parachains.
-Specially built for DAO organisations, Web3.0 companies or even individuals.
+Emissary is a comprehensive payout solution on Polkadot and Substrate-based Parachains.
+Specially built for DAO organizations, Web 3.0 companies, and individual projects to manage their payouts 🪙